Postdoctoral Researchers

 Graduate Students

-The Aqueous Geochemistry and Mineralogy group anticipates admitting new students for the Fall 2025 admission cycle.
-We welcome applicants interested in environmental geochemistry and astrobiology/planetary geochemistry.
-Potential projects in environmental geochemistry focus on (1) mineral controls on the fate and bioavailability of trace metals micronutrients and contaminants, (2) impact of adsorption and nucleation on critical mineral accumulation and migration, (3) clay mineral redox cycling and reactivity.
-Potential projects in astrobiology/planetary geochemistry focus on (1) trace metal availability and mineral alteration in icy world oceans, (2) rates of iron oxidation in cold aqueous brines, (3) water-rock reactions affecting prebiotic chemistry on the early Earth and other habitable worlds, (4) signatures of water-rock reaction and oxidation processes in terrestrial analogs of future returned Mars samples.
+The Aqueous Geochemistry and Mineralogy group may admit a new student for the Fall 2026 admission cycle.
+We welcome applicants interested in understanding the molecular-scale origins of geochemical processes affecting the environment, resources, and planets.
+Potential projects in include (1) mineral controls on the fate and bioavailability of trace metals micronutrients and contaminants, (2) mineral-water reactions impacting the migration and accumulation of critical minerals in weathering zones, (3) clay mineral redox cycling and reactivity, (4) hydrogen generation and bioessential trace metal availability in icy world oceans, (5) rates of iron oxidation in cold aqueous brines on Mars.
 Most projects in the group focus on experimental aqueous geochemistry and mineralogy in a laboratory setting coupled with advanced characterization and analytical techniques.

 Prospective graduate students are encouraged to contact Prof. Catalano before applying to learn more about the opportunities available.
 Please include a brief description of any prior research activities (note: prior research experience is not required for admission!) and your current research and educational interests.
-Appropriate undergraduate fields include Geology/Earth Science, Chemistry, Environmental Science, Soil Science, Environmental Engineering, Planetary Science, Physics, or Microbiology; strong skills in chemistry are beneficial.
+Appropriate undergraduate fields include Geology/Earth Science, Chemistry, Environmental Science, Soil Science, Environmental Engineering, Planetary Science, Physics, or Microbiology.
+Substantial interest in and familiarity with chemical processes are beneficial to success in the program.

 Undergraduate Students